Skip to content

 Uncategorized

-Separation anxiety can be very detrimental for your dog, and can be caused by many different situations, usually involving change.
-For example, being left alone when used to having people around, a change of ownership, moving from a shelter to a home, change in family routine, loss of a family member, etc. Regardless of the
+Separation anxiety can be very harmful to your dog Separation anxiety can be triggered by many different situations, usually involving change.
+For example, being left alone when accustomed to having people around, a change in ownership, moving from a shelter to a home, a change in family routine, or the loss of a family member,

 read more